devanshsoni1094-lang/pizza-sales-data-analysis/README.md

 - Which pizzas are the best and worst performers?

 Understanding these patterns helps businesses optimize product offerings, improve sales strategies, and increase revenue.

-## Conclusion
-This project demonstrates how SQL and data visualization can be used to analyze sales data and uncover valuable business insights.
-The findings highlight important trends in customer behavior, product performance, and revenue distribution, helping businesses make more informed decisions.